Mosquito-borne viral encephalitis is inflammation of the brain. This condition is from viruses carried by mosquitoes. Examples of these viruses are:

 National Institute of Neurological Disorders and Stroke https://www.ninds.nih.gov

 Quick lesson about West Nile infection.
-EBSCO Nursing Reference Center website. http://www.ebscohost.com/nursing/products/nursing-reference-center .
-Accessed December 7, 2017.
+EBSCO Nursing Reference Center website.
+Available at: https://www.ebscohost.com/nursing/products/nursing-reference-center. .
+Accessed April 6, 2021.

 - Reviewer: EBSCO Medical Review Board David L. Horn, MD, FACP